dendriel/rozsa-template-processor/README.md

 Note that the processor removes the escape token `\`.
 So the previous template would be rendered as `I own you $US 10.00.`.

+For convenience, escape the `.`, `-` and `_` characters only when conflicting with the template.
+Otherwise, you can use these characters freely.

+The '$' is the only character that has to be always escaped when not trying to write an expression.

 # Examples